At midsummer, Sonoma County tourism industry ‘looking good’

 For the latest available numbers from May, short-term rentals represented roughly 47% of overall lodging revenue in the county.
 But the vacation rentals had a much higher average daily room rate of $490.79 versus $194.68 for hotels.
 That means higher room tax revenue for the county and local municipalities.
 In May 2019, those short-term rental units represented 38% of the county’s overall lodging revenue.

 While summer travel and visitor numbers are strong, those in the county hospitality arena are taking nothing for granted.
-They realize things could suddently change given the stubborn delta coronavirus variant spreading, as well as the potential for more wildfires prevalent in recent years.
+They realize things could suddenly change given the rapid spreading of the delta coronavirus variant, as well as the potential for more wildfires prevalent in recent years.

 For now, a deluge of visitors are turning up again at Russian River Brewing’s downtown Santa Rosa and Windsor brewpubs, co-owner Natalie Cilurzo said.
 The wait for a table at the original Santa Rosa brewpub can be up to an hour, although bar and inside service has resumed.
 Many people coming this summer are in large groups, suggesting a cadre of family and friends vacationing together for the first time since the onset of the pandemic in spring 2020, Cilurzo said.